 When completed, the Laurel-Snow Segment of the Cumberland Trail will travel along the eastern escarpment of the Cumberland Plateau, connecting the watersheds of many creeks and giving the hiker access to waterfalls in any season, as well as a fine show of spring wildflowers.

-The segment will comprise three sections: Graysville Mountain, Laurel-Snow SNA, and Uplands.
-At the present time, the Graysville Mountain RMA Section has not yet been completed, but does offer an in-and-out hike.
 The Laurel-Snow State Natural Area (SNA) Section contains Tennessee’s first National Recreational Trail and has long been a hiking destination.
-None of the Uplands section has been constructed, and the route is yet to be determined.
+None of the Laurel-Snow Uplands section has been constructed, and the route is yet to be determined.

 Click on the links below to get detailed trail descriptions.

 McGill Creek Section – under construction 2017.
 In and out from Roaring Creek trailhead to McGill Creek is available and blazed.
 One way is 2.6 miles.
 There is no bridge over the creek yet.
 Trail enters and departs old logging roads at two points.
 Pay attention to blazes to avoid getting lost.